 The Potential Size of Spider Plants

-As far as size and growth, the leaves on the spider plant tend to grow up and then bend downward in an arc.
+As far as how big spider plants get, the leaves on the spider plant tend to grow up and then bend downward in an arc.
 This causes the base of the plant to only reach a maximum height of about 12 inches.

 The leaves, on the other hand, can grow up to 3 feet long, giving the plant length downward.
 The stolons, which are stems that contain offshoots of the main plant called “pups” or “spiderettes,” also grow in an arc shape.